ntpa/banking/README.md

 ./<executable> <csv_file_path> <output_file_path>
 ```

 Please stay tuned.
-If you wish to contribute, or recommend implementations please do not hesitate to reach o
+If you wish to contribute, or recommend implementations please do not hesitate to reach out!
-ut!

 ***This application is not endorsed by Capital One***